leo-alvarenga/lhelper/README.md

 You can even add an icon font to your _dwm_ config to use icons on your _lstatus_ config:
 ![result2](assets/result2.png)

-If, for some reason, you want see its output for yourself in your shell while using _lstatus_ this way, simply invoke it with `lstatus --output`.
+If you want see _lstatus_'s output in your shell while using _lstatus_ this way, simply invoke it with `lstatus --output`.

 ![output_mode](assets/result3.png)